Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter R - Rebuttals.md

 > Finally, the connection to holographic duality and the AdS/CFT correspondence suggests deeper theoretical analogies - but we treat these as interpretive metaphors, not operational tools.

 HPM is not a reversible memory.
-It is a **semantic interface** grounded in projection.
+It is a semantic interface grounded in projection.
+While it is not designed to reconstruct $W(x)$ from $T(u)$, the degree of recoverability can be empirically evaluated via auxiliary invertible models trained for this purpose.